 Students who have an understanding of basic algebraic principles for solving word problems using equations and who have completed some basic sciences would be most suited for this course.
 The program will prepare students to enter the pharmacy field and to take the Pharmacy Technician Certification Board's (PTCB) exam.

-- Pharmacy Technician II (CEU 3362) - 48 clock hours; registration fee $899 (includes lab fees and all supplies).
+- Pharmacy Technician II registration fee $1,570; Includes lab fees and all supplies.
 Does not include books.

 Written proof of minimum COMPASS testing scores of at least 50 in Pre-algebra, 82 in Reading and 70 in Writing must be submitted with the student application.
 COMPASS scores are REQUIRED and transcripts are not accepted in place of COMPASS scores.
 If more students apply, who meet the prerequisites, than we have seats available, applicants will be rank ordered by COMPASS scores with an emphasis on math scores.
 English as a Second Language: You must be able to read, write, and speak English fluently in order to successfully complete the program and obtain employment.
 We recommend placement into Level 8 of PCC’s ESOL program (equivalent to placing into the ESOL 264 class) for success.
 To schedule your COMPASS ESOL test, please contact a PCC Testing Center.